twitter/communitynotes/content/examples.md

 </br>
 </br>

-The following are examples of Birdwatch notes that illustrate what makes a note helpful (versus unhelpful):
+The following are examples of notes that illustrate what makes a note helpful (versus unhelpful):

 ## Example 1